iiis-ai/IterativeQuestionComposing/README.md

 ```

 ## Citations
-Please cite the paper and star this repo if you use Cumulative Reasoning (CR) and find it interesting/useful, thanks!
+Please cite the paper and star this repo if you use Iterative Question Composing (IQC) and the MMIQC dataset and find it interesting/useful, thanks!
 Feel free to contact liuhx20@mails.tsinghua.edu.cn or open an issue if you have any questions.

 ```bibtex
 @article{liu2024augmenting,